 So, thank you, thank you, thank you – you know who you are.

 That’s all for today folks.
-Hope you enjoyed Rob’s video as much as I did.
+Hope you enjoyed Rob’s “How to make ponds and lakes for a model railroad layout” as much as I did.
 Stunning stuff.

 I wonder how many of you will make a pond for your model railroad now?